rohit-quest1/cloud-basics-assignment/v3/README.md

 email: admin@admin.com
 password: admin
 ```
+to access all the Admin functionalities.
-- If you want to sign up go ahead and sign up as an user.
+- If you want to Login as an user, go ahead and Sign Up.

 **My Approach:**
 - I built the frontend application using React with Tremor Components for styling and Redux for state management.